Mothball

 Mothballs are small balls of chemical pesticide and deodorant, sometimes used when storing clothing and other materials susceptible to damage from silverfish, mold or moth larvae (especially clothes moths like Tineola bisselliella).

 Composition

 Older mothballs consisted primarily of naphthalene, but due to naphthalene's flammability, many modern mothball formulations instead use 1,4-dichlorobenzene.
 The latter formulation may be somewhat less flammable, although both chemicals have the same NFPA 704 rating for flammability.
 The latter chemical is also variously labeled as para-dichlorobenzene, p-dichlorobenzene, pDCB, or PDB, making it harder to identify unless all these names and initialisms are known to a potential purchaser.
 Both of these formulations have the strong, pungent, sickly-sweet odor often associated with mothballs.
-Both naphthalene and 1,4-dichlorobenzene undergo sublimation, meaning that they transition from a solid state directly into a gas; this gas is toxic to moths and moth larvae.
+Both naphthalene and 1,4-dichlorobenzene undergo sublimation, meaning that they transit from a solid state directly into a gas; this gas is toxic to moths and moth larvae.

 Due to the health risks of 1,4-dichlorobenzene, and flammability of naphthalene, other substances like camphor are sometimes used.